 3. Electrolytes + Nutritional Yeast

-Electrolytes with a large amount of potassium and nutritional yeast will also speed things up, most significantly because it will help heal the deep-rooted problem of insulin resistance.
+Electrolytes with a large amount of potassium and nutritional yeast will also speed things up, most significantly because it will help heal the deep-rooted problem of Fat Storing Hormone resistance.

 Nutritional Yeast: The Basics

 Nutritional yeast is a natural product that provides a lot of B vitamins - which are essential in the transition from sugar burning to fat burning.
 You need some B vitamins to avoid the keto flu and keto fatigue.
 Now, there are two common questions that I always get about nutritional yeast:

 - Will it give me a yeast infection?

 - Is nutritional yeast MSG as in autolyzed yeast extract?

 To both questions, the answer is a resounding no. Candida - the main culprit behind most yeast infections - is a completely different strain than nutritional yeast.
 In fact, when you take nutritional yeast, it’s not even alive - it’s deactivated - so you’re not at all at risk of getting an infection.